adamsilver/fdpb/01-Register.md

 Alternatively, we could provide feedback when the user leaves the field (`onblur`) but this is too late.
 The user has already started to mentally prepare for (and to fill out) the next field.

 Another problem with triggering the feedback `onblur` is that many people switch windows or use a password manager to assist in filling out forms.
-But leaving the field will cause an error to show prematurely when the user hasn't finished yet.
+But leaving the field will cause an error to show prematurely before the user finishes.

-This is just a few of the problems with inline validation.
-I've documented the other problems in Inline Validation is Problematic[^] if you'd like to know more.
+These are just a few of the problems with inline validation.
+I've documented the others in Inline Validation is Problematic[^] if you'd like to know more.

 Inline validation is a technique that causes more problems than it solves.
 We'll stick to robust and simple techniques that help users.
 We'll validate `onsubmit` and leave inline validation to our competitors.

+#### Checklist affirmation pattern

+Some fields such as our password field have a specific set of rules that must be met.
+In this case there is an enhancement that may help those with good vision.

+It works by displaying each of the rules separately beside the field.
+As the user types and a rule is successfully met, the rule will be marked as complete.

+There are four potential problems with this approach:

+- it only checks formatting
+- it can't fit on small screens with on-screen keyboad easily
+- it could be distracting
+- it may not be noticed at all
+- it's inconsistent with other simple fields

+Submission will still catch any rules that haven't been met and present a useful error message.
+Whilst this pattern may help some users, it may also be a waste of time, particularly if the form is short and the field is well described with a hint.

+This is because typing and submitting, which admittedly isn't quite as instantaneous will help the user fix any mistakes without the potential for distraction.

+On small screens this distraction is half on-screen, causing users to scroll up and down to be reminded of which rules still remain.
+It's not a particularly inclusive pattern, it only really works well for visual users on big screens.

 #### Disabling buttons until the form is valid